OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 4.1.
 Reusable UI Components (Views)
 The project will use a single, versatile scene for all visual representations of GachaBall data:

+**GachaBallView.tscn**: The primary visual element for any unit or item.
+This single, reusable scene is instanced everywhere a GachaBall needs to be represented.
+- **Design Principle:** The `GachaBallView.tscn` is always the same.
+There are no different versions for inventories or equipped items.
+A parent manager (like `BattleManager`) may dynamically change properties of an instance, such as its `custom_minimum_size` or `is_interactable` flag, for layout purposes (e.g., to make equipped item icons appear smaller), but it is always the same base scene being used.
-**GachaBallView.tscn**: The primary visual element for any unit or item, whether it's on the board, in an inventory, or shown as an equipped item.
-Its root node is a PanelContainer with the GachaBallView.gd script attached.
-Its scene tree must contain:
+- **Scene Tree:** Its root node is a PanelContainer with the `GachaBallView.gd` script attached.
+Its tree must contain:
   - VBoxContainer
     - %Icon (TextureRect): Displays the main icon of the unit or item.
-  - %ItemGrid (GridContainer): For units that can hold items, this container will be dynamically populated with other GachaBallView instances (configured to be non-interactive) representing the equipped items.
+    - %ItemGrid (GridContainer): For units, this is dynamically populated with `GachaBallView` instances representing equipped items.
 4.2.
 Main Scenes
 Title.tscn & Loadout.tscn: Simple scenes with one button each that emit a signal to the EventBus.
 Main.tscn: The persistent shell.